 We have been getting lots of calls from parents asking about their child’s immunization records.
-To attend public or private school in Arkansas, there are new vaccine requirements for 2015 school year.
-There have been changes in the requirements for the Tdap, Meningitis, and Hepatitis A vaccine.
-We have put together a list of all the vaccines required for the 2015 school year.
+To attend a public or private school in Arkansas, there are certain vaccine requirements.
+In 2015, there were changes in the requirements for the Tdap, Meningitis, and Hepatitis A vaccine.
+We have put together a list of all the vaccines required for the upcoming school year.

 Kindergarten to 1st Grade – (needs to have AT LEAST number of listed doses)